overtools/OWLib/README.md

 Series of programs (tools) to interact with the Overwatch files.

-**.NET 5 is required.
-Download here: https://dotnet.microsoft.com/download/dotnet/5.0**
+**.NET 5 Runtime (64-bit) is required.
+Download here: https://dotnet.microsoft.com/download/dotnet/5.0/runtime**

 ## Downloads
 You can find mostly stable releases on the AppVeyor page here: